mstuyts/QuickCRS/README.md

 # 'QuickCRS' for [QGIS](http://qgis.org)
-This project migrated to GitLab.
-Everything can now be found on: https://gitlab.com/GIS-projects/QuickCRS
+This project migrated to Codeberg.
+Everything can now be found on: https://codeberg.org/gis-projects/QuickCRS